arXiv/accessibility2024/source/participants.md

 > [Register](https://cornell.ca1.qualtrics.com/jfe/form/SV_br1lFL94OVQB5nE){.button-reg target="_blank"}

 ## Discussion
 Use this discussion area to say hi to the key participants.
 Find dedicated pages in the navigation sidebar to discuss the [presentations](presentations.md), [panel](panel.md), or individual Q&A sessions.
+Can't comment?
+See [instructions](getting-started.md) for logging in with github.